The Secret Doctrine: Critical reception

 Historian Ronald H. Fritze has written that The Secret Doctrine presents a "series of far-fetched ideas unsupported by any reliable historical or scientific research."
 According to Fritze:

 Unfortunately the factual basis for Blavatsky's book is nonexistent.
 She claimed to have received her information during trances in which the Masters of Mahatmas of Tibet communicated with her and allowed her to read from the ancient Book of Dzyan.
 The Book of Dzyan was supposedly composed in Atlantis using the lost language of Senzar but the difficulty is that no scholar of ancient languages in the 1880s or since has encountered the slightest passing reference to the Book of Dzyan or the Senzar language.

 Scholars and skeptics have criticized The Secret Doctrine for plagiarism.
 It is said to have been heavily influenced by occult and oriental works.

 L. Sprague de Camp, in his book Lost Continents, paraphrased William Emmette Coleman's opinion that Blavatsky's main sources were "H. H. Wilson's translation of the ancient Indian Vishnu Purana; Alexander Winchell's World Life; or, Comparative Geology; Donnelly's Atlantis; and other contemporary scientific, pseudo-scientific, and occult works, plagiarized without credit and used in a blundering manner that showed but skin-deep acquaintance with the subjects under discussion."
-Camp described the book as a "mass of plagiarism and fakery."
+De Camp described the book as a "mass of plagiarism and fakery".

 The book has also been accused of antisemitism and criticized for its emphasis on race.
 Historian Hannah Newman has noted that the book "denigrates the Jewish faith as harmful to human spirituality".
 Historian Michael Marrus has written that Blavatsky's racial ideas "could be easily misused" and that her book had helped to foster antisemitism in Germany during World War II.

-"Albert Einstein [...] also read Blavatsky and attended lectures by Rudolf Steiner."